 Click here to see info on Argus Car Hire

-Bicycles may be transported with South African Airways at a charge of R285 per sector (accurate when this article was written on the 1st of March 2018, may have changed since).
+Bicycles may be transported with South African Airways at a charge of R350 per sector (accurate when this article was written on the 21st of March 2020, may have changed since).
 Bikes must be properly packed.

 Book your SAA flight, specifying that you want to take your bicycle with you.
 As SAA are trying to ensure that all bicycles travel with their owners, there is a limit to the number of bicycles they will accept on each flight.
 Please check that your bicycle is confirmed.

 If you did not specify the bicycle at the time of booking, then phone South African Airways's Reservations Department at 0861 606 606 to let them know and see if you can get it confirmed.
 The alternative would be to place our bicycle on standby.
 This means you might have to leave it behind.

-Go pay your non-refundable handling fees at a Pick and Pay store or at the airport and store the voucher they give you somewhere safe, as you'll need to have it when dropping off your bike.
+Your non-refundable handling fees are payable at the airport and store the voucher they give you somewhere safe, as you'll need to have it when dropping off your bike.
 For international flights to Cape Town, the handling fee is paid at departure.

 Always make sure you have your ID, flight reference number and voucher handy for drop-off and pick-up of the bicycle.